narcisolobo/python-february-2024/w3.02-intro-to-flask/w3-flask-intro-04-routing/README.md

 Flask is a web application framework for Python that follows the concept of routing and view functions.
 These two components play a crucial role in defining the behavior and structure of your web application.

 ## Routing:
-Routing refers to the process of mapping URLs to specific functions in your Flask application.
-It determines how different URLs will be handled and which code will execute when a particular URL is accessed.
+Routing refers to the process of mapping URL requests to specific functions in your Flask application.
+It determines how different URL requests will be handled and which code will execute when a particular URL is requested.

 ### Decorators `@app.route()`
 In Flask, routing is achieved through the use of decorators, specifically the `@app.route()` decorator.